pdebuyl/euroscipy_document/general_organization.rst

 Rooms
 =====

-All rooms require

-* A video projector.
-* Sound amplification.
-* Possibly power outlets along the desks to connect the laptops of participants.
+All rooms require a video projector, sound amplification with a microphone for the speaker and possibly power outlets along the desks to connect the laptops of participants.
+The conference organizers install electric wiring in the rooms.

 Tutorials
 ---------

-The tutorials are held on days 1 and 2 in two rooms that can hold more at least 120 people.
-The lectures require

-The tutorials consist of two parallel tracks of two days, held in two rooms

-* 1 room for the "beginner" track.
+The tutorials are held on days 1 and 2 in two rooms that can hold at least 120 people.
+The tutorials consist of two parallel tracks of two days, held in two rooms, for the "beginner" and "advanced" tracks.
-* 1 room for the "advanced" track.

 Main Conference track
 ---------------------

 The main conference track takes place on days 3 and 4.
-The capacity of the room should be of more about 250 people.
+The capacity of the room should be of about 250 people.

 It consists of a single track on the two days, each day beginning by a keynote talk.
 Then, there is room for contributed talks and a poster session.
-The talks are selected by the program committee and last 30 minutes.
+The talks are selected by the program committee and last 10, 20 or 30 minutes depending on the interdisciplinary interest and technical details of the content.

 Satellites meetings
 -------------------